Cash flow statement: Everything you need to know for better financial management

 You can use the formula below to evaluate cash flow from investing activities:

-Cash Flow from Investing Activities = acquisitions of intangible and tangible fixed assets – acquisitions of entities (equity interests) + disposals of intangible and tangible fixed assets + disposals of entities (equity interests)
+Cash Flow from Investing Activities = disposals of intangible and tangible fixed assets + disposals of entities (equity interests) - acquisitions of intangible and tangible fixed assets – acquisitions of entities (equity interests)

 For very small businesses and SMEs, cash flow from investing activities generally accounts for only a small part of the business’s cash flow.
 Nevertheless, it is worth keeping an eye on it, as it can have an impact on your working capital.

-⭐ Cash flow from financing activities
+Cash flow from financing activities

 Cash flows from financing activities relate to income and expenses from borrowings and equity.
 In other words, it corresponds to the income generated and assets spent on financing activities.
 This may involve the repayment of part of a bank loan, the inclusion of a new investor in the capital, or the use of a credit line.